What Are the Discomforts Associated with Invisalign?

 LAST UPDATED: JANUARY 24, 2017

 Invisalign is an orthodontic set of teeth aligners that exert pressure on the teeth making the teeth to move into a different position.
 Many people who opt for Invisalign over braces report both positive and negative effects.
 While teeth aligners are viewed by many people as better treatment options for people with various teeth conditions, patients often experience certain discomforts when they use this form of treatment.
+Many people over the world are all about this.

 What are the effects on speech?